 “I don’t like you for our brother.”
 My friend told me.
 I felt like she threw a flying kick that landed on my belly and it took few seconds before I could recover.
 This could be a village love story if I didn’t get scared of not being able to live.
 Even just a little.

-I mean how she can tell me that?
-How can she be that honest?
+I mean how she could tell me that?
+How could she be that honest?
 We are friends, aren’t we?
-How can she kill the joy I feel whenever I will see her brother?
+How could she kill the joy I feel whenever I would see her brother?
 Plus, Filipinos are not supposed to be that straightforward right?
 She could’ve chosen better words to not hurt me.

 It was summer 2013.
 I was still with Citibank and living in Makati.
 I loved my job.
 Its perks.
 The salary.
 The freedom.
 The challenge.
 My office friends.
 The fun we have.

-I will admit that city life has taken most of my time socializing that I really treasure every single time I will come home to our little house to visit my grandmother and two brothers.
+I would admit that city life has taken most of my time socializing that I would really treasure every single time I would come home to our little house to visit my grandmother and two brothers.
 My parents were in Germany.